bhhbazinga/LockFreeQueue/README.md

 The above data was tested on my i5-7500 cpu with gcc -O3.

-The data of first and scecond column was obtained by starting 4 threads to enqueue concurrently and dequeue concurrently, the data of third column was obtained by starting 2 threads to enqueue and 2 threads to dequeue concurrently, each looped 10 times to calculate the average time consumption.
+The data of first and second column was obtained by starting 4 threads to enqueue concurrently and dequeue concurrently, the data of third column was obtained by starting 2 threads to enqueue and 2 threads to dequeue concurrently, each looped 10 times to calculate the average time consumption.
 See also [test](test.cc).
 ## Build
 ```